CorentinGoet/miniC-Compiler/README.md

 Float           = Integer.Integer
 Char            = ' ASCII char '    // Where ASCII char is the set of ASCII Characters
 ```

+## Lexer
+The lexer is the part of the compiler responsible for breaking the source code into